Former Circuit Attorney investigator fears misleading special prosecutor in deposition

 Box told the judge it’s now been nearly two years since the events surrounding the failed prosecution of then Missouri Governor Eric Greitens, and that it was so publicized and politically charged that “…these allegations of perjury against a former investigator are strong additional justification for Mr. Box to do all he can to reduce his own risk of prosecution for perjury.“

-Minutes before today’s deposition was scheduled, the judge said “no.” No delay and “no”, the witness cannot review his Grand Jury testimony.
+Minutes before today’s deposition was scheduled, the judge denied the motion for delay and the chance for Box to review his Grand Jury testimony.
 Up next is the St. Louis Circuit Attorney Kim Gardner herself who is scheduled for a deposition Wednesday.